SILICA DUST EXPOSURE

 - Use a respirator according to OSHA guidelines

-Silica Dust Exposure Lawsuits
+Silica Exposure Lawsuits

 It only takes a small amount of silica dust to create a health hazard.
 According to the Occupational Safety and Health Administration, inhaling silica dust can lead to a debilitating and fatal respiratory disease and numerous other health conditions and cancers.
 OSHA strictly enforces regulations that aim to protect workers from silica dust exposure.